jerodfritz/strapi-provider-email-resend/README.md

 # strapi-provider-email-resend
-A email provider for Strapi that uses Resends api
+A email provider for Strapi for Resend [https://resend.com/]

 ## Installation
 In the root directory of your project, run: